 You can choose to also purchase Citric Acid Activator

 .
-It can be mixed in right before using to make an "activated" Oxine solution.
+It can be mixed in shortly before using (within 1 week prior) to make an "activated" Oxine solution.
 The activated form of Oxine solution is more potent, so dosing or application does not need to be as heavy.Different sources offer conflicting information on using activated vs. unactivated Oxine.
 We are currently researching for more complete information.

 Oxine's effectiveness is deteriorated by exposure to sunlight.
 Oxine concentrate and all solutions be stored until use in a closed container that is either nontransparent or is kept away from daylight.

 - The Oxine bottle label says: You should NOT use activated Oxine while animals are present, you should use a respirator when spraying, and solution should be washed off feed & water containers before using again.